REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - Users will supply business-context inputs (EMR, patient type, prior coverage/performance, medical coverage) accurately; these are not CMS-derived.
   - For invalid CCN inputs, the application will specify the input format for the user.
   - In the event of other invalid or empty inputs, that cell will be populated by a fallback value such as "N/A"
 - Plaintext will suffice for company branding.
-Were that not the case, appending the logo as an image and using custom fonts/color schemes may be necessary.
+Were that not the case, appending the logo as an image and using custom fonts/color schemes would be the next step of app implementation.
-- Static fallback values are acceptable when CMS values are unavailable.
 - Runtime environments running this app are expected to have network access to CMS APIs and dependencies installed for both exports (especially ReportLab for PDF generation).
-- All data necessary will be provided from one of the two datasets listed below.
+- All data required by the application will be found in:
+  - CMS Provider Info Dataset
+  - CMS Claims Quality Measure Dataset
+  - Manual user input through the webpage
-- Data security measures such as encoding or backups are not required.
+- Data security measures such as encoding or backups are not required for an initial implementation.

 ## API Endpoints Queried